-- 1. Ensure that the Aqua-Hot has been completely shut down, all power sources have been disconnected, and that the unit has been allowed to cool completely. - 2.
+- 1. Ensure that the Agua-Hot has been completely shut down, all power sources have been disconnected, and that the unit has been allowed to cool completely. - 2.
 Clamp the zone outlet, and the zone return with hose pinchpliers as shown below. - 3.
 Drain the antifreeze and water heating solution from the Aqua-Hot's boiler tank using the drain valve. - 4.
 Disconnect the defective pump's wires by removing the electrical plug from the pump body. - 5.
-Using constant tension pliers, loosen and slide back the constant tension clamps securing the hoses to the circulation pump. - 6.
-Remove the hoses from the defective circulation pump. - 7.
+Using constant tension pliers, loosen and slide back the constant tension clamps securing the hoses to the circulation pump. - Remove the hoses from the defective circulation pump.
+6. - 7.
 Set the defective pump aside, and put the replacement pump in the same position. - 8.
 Slide the hoses back onto the replacement pump and set the constant tension clamps back into place. - 9.
 Connect the wires to the replacement pump. - 10.
 Refill the boiler tank with a 50/50 mixture of propylene glycol and distilled water. - 11.
-Once the tank has been filled, purge the heating zones by directly connecting the fluid pump to 12V DC power for at least 20 minutes.
+Once the tank has been filled, purge the heating zones by activating the circulation pump on the LCD screen for at least 20 minutes.